3rd-Son/3rd-Son/README.md

 🤓 **Aspiring to be a Full Stack Data Scientist**

-🧑‍💻 *I'm also a 400 level Computer and Electronic Engineering Student in Enugu State University of Science and Technology (ESUT)*
+🧑‍💻 *I'm also a Computer and Electronic Engineering Student*

 🎷 *Yeah that's right, I play saxophone*